Scottish Blossom Honey – what is it?

 Personally we always use it in tea and bread making.

-There is no better felling than freshly baked bread with Blossom Honey
+There is no better felling than freshly baked bread with Scottish Blossom Honey

-Here is our fav recipe for sourdough bread with Blossom Honey
+Here is our favourite recipe for sourdough bread!

 1. Mix sourdough starter, flour, honey and salt together.